đ Table of contents

 â The Product Owner

-After some discussion the Scrum Team planned the following user stories:
+After some discussion the Scrum Team planned the following user stories for the teacher dashboard application:

 - As a teacher, I want to add a category so that I can categorize quizzes